 At most one single AttenuationMap descriptor shall be present at the Adaptation level and/or at Representation level for each Representation in a Display Attenuation Map Adaptation Set.

 The @value attribute of the AttenuationMap descriptor shall not be present.
-Table 1 lists all the elements and attribute of the AttenuationMap descriptor.
+Table 6 lists all the elements and attribute of the AttenuationMap descriptor.

-Table 1: Elements and attributes of the AttenuationMap descriptor
+Elements and attributes of the AttenuationMap descriptor.